samuelhuss/genetic-tech-challenge/README.md

     (Substitua `nome_do_arquivo.py` pelo nome do arquivo principal do seu projeto.)

-## Exemplo de Uso

-(Adicione aqui um breve exemplo de como usar a interface do Streamlit, mostrando como inserir dados de demanda, configurar parâmetros e visualizar os resultados.)

-## Contribuição

-Contribuições são bem-vindas!
-Sinta-se à vontade para abrir issues e pull requests.

 ## Licença

-Este projeto está sob a licença [MIT](https://opensource.org/licenses/MIT). ## Contato
+Este projeto está sob a licença [MIT](https://opensource.org/licenses/MIT).

-[Seu Nome/Organização] - [Seu Email] - [Seu GitHub Profile]